Dalit Warshaw

-Dalit Hadass Warshaw (born August 6, 1974) is a New York-based composer, pianist, thereminist.
+Dalit Hadass Warshaw (born August 6, 1974) is a New York-based composer, pianist, and thereminist.
 Previously on the composition and music theory faculty of Boston Conservatory, she currently serves on the composition faculty at Juilliard and CUNY-Brooklyn College.
 Her works have been performed by dozens of orchestral ensembles, including the New York Philharmonic and Israel Philharmonic Orchestras (Zubin Mehta conducting), the Boston Symphony, the Cleveland Orchestra, the Houston Symphony, the Y Chamber Orchestra, the Colorado Symphony and the Albany Symphony Orchestra.
 In April 2006, her piece After the Victory for orchestra and chorus, was premiered by the Grand Rapids Symphony and the North American Choral Company.
 Her first recording, entitled "Invocations" was released by Albany Records in 2011.
 Her first piano concerto, Conjuring Tristan, was commissioned by the Grand Rapids Symphony in 2014.
 The work was inspired by Richard Wagner's Tristan und Isolde, as well as by Thomas Mann's novella Tristan.
 The piece received its world premiere in January 2015, with Warshaw as the soloist.

 Warshaw obtained a doctorate in music composition from the Juilliard School in 2003, where she taught courses in instrumentation and advanced orchestration in its Evening Division from 2000 to 2005.
 During the 2003-04 academic year, she served as Visiting Professor of Composition at Middlebury College, and as composer-in-residence at the Bowdoin International Music Festival in July 2004.
 Her teachers include such notable composers as Samuel Adler, Milton Babbitt, David Del Tredici, and Jacob Druckman.